 An AI approach to checking for quality thrives on the very things that cause so much pain for hand-crafted testing.
 In combining machine learning (inputs and outputs) with analytics (behaviours) to facilitate decision making, you have the power to unlock the patterns in this data, drive automation and improve testing efficiencies.

-Here are top areas of QA teams would benefit from leveraging AI in their software testing:
+Top areas of Quality Assurance (QA) teams would benefit from leveraging AI in their software testing:

 - Behavioural patterns in application testing,